 Working on a mobile basis carries higher risk of virus transmission than working from a treatment room or salon and these extra risk factors need mitigating in order to keep both you and I as safe as possible.
 In actual fact, the majority of Professional Associations and the guidance from the GCMT is that mobile work is not advisable at this time, and if done, should really be prioritised for higher need or urgent clients.
 Additionally, there are not only new COVID-19 related risks associated with massage therapy itself that we need to consider, but massage is usually a skin-on-skin prolonged treatment type and we now need to work in a different manner to which we are used to.

-Having considered all of this information, the following protocols and procedures have been implemented to ensure the service is as safe as possible.
+Having considered all of this information and completed a full Risk Assessment, the following protocols and procedures have been implemented to ensure the service is as safe as possible.
 I pride myself on offering a very professional and high standard service and therefore you’ll see that I’ve gone above and beyond the Government Guidelines, which are the minimum requirements necessary.
 This is to ensure I work best practice and to the highest ethical standards and to ensure your treatments are as safe as possible.
 I know whilst some clients will feel some measures are excessive, for other clients these measures will provide a sense of relief and confidence that they can once again enjoy massage treatments.
 I’ll continue to take advice from the Government, the NHS and my Professional Associations regarding safe practice and will review and amend protocols and procedures as necessary as we move through the pandemic.

 Thank you for your patience, support and understanding at this tricky time.